monomelodies/monad/docs/components/controllers.md

 Note that both the `CrudController` as well as the `ListController` automagically register all passed resolves whose names do not begin with `$` (since that's kind of an internal Angular-thing) on `this`, and are thus available both in the controller as in the view template.
+So extending the `ListController` (assuming you've called `super()` correctly) gives you access to e.g. `this.category` if your route resolves a `category` property.
+You'll also get a `this.Manager` property and a `this.$new` property (containing an empty Model you can use for creation).

 Finally, during component definition instruct Monad to use the custom controller for this action: